America's Role Model

 Why would the greatest in the church and in the heavenly congregation of saints be the least in their own eyes?

-- Because the humble contribute most to the happiness of all.
+- The humble contribute most to the happiness of all.
 The opposite of humility is pride, and pride is always a source of trouble.
 It produces hoarding rather than giving, complaining rather than praising, hatred rather than caring.
 Why?
 Because pride, putting self first, tramples on all who get in the way of pleasing self.
 Always the nicest people to live with are the most humble.
 Therefore, the humble deserve first place in everyone’s esteem.
 It follows that God, who is just, affixes to the humblest the honor of being the greatest.

 But what does it mean to be greatest?